All You Need To Know About Trading Stocks in Canada

 Buying common stocks (shares) of a public company makes you a proportional owner.
 You're then entitled to a percentage of the company's growth from a rise in the stock’s price, share splits, dividends, new shares from spin-offs, or a merger.
 You also get voting rights on company matters.

-The biggest pros of trading in individual stocks are control of the investment and earnings from the company's growth.
-On the flip side, diversifying your stock portfolio this way takes a lot of time, and purchasing individual stocks exposes you to significant losses if the company’s stock price declines.
+The biggest pros here are the control of the investment and earnings from the company's growth.
+On the flip side, diversifying your portfolio this way takes a lot of time, and purchasing individual stocks exposes you to significant losses if the company’s stock price declines.

 Mutual Funds